What do I do if I am a victim of identity theft or fraud?

 • Placing a fraud alert on your credit report that can stay in effect for seven years

-1. Contact All Other Credit Card or Loan Agencies Where You Hold Accounts – In addition to contacting OppLoans, we suggest contacting all of your other financial institutions as it is common for fraudsters to commit additional acts of fraud after obtaining a consumer’s personal information.
+2. Contact All Credit Card or Loan Agencies Where You Hold Accounts – In addition to contacting OppFi, we suggest contacting all of your other financial institutions as it is common for fraudsters to commit additional acts of fraud after obtaining a consumer’s personal information.

-3. Contact Credit Report Companies – Create a fraud alert with the Credit Report Companies.
+4. Contact the Credit Reporting Agencies – Create a fraud alert with the Credit Reporting agencies.
 A fraud alert requires the prospective company to verify your identity before issuing credit in your name.
 The initial alert stays on your credit report for one year.

 To set up a fraud alert: